Yami-no-karuro/Yami-no-Neovim/readme.md

 nvim
 ```

+**ATTENTION!**
-This setup uses some plugins and external dependencies that need to be installed.
+This setup uses plugins and external dependencies that needs to be installed with [Plug](https://github.com/junegunn/vim-plug).
-Before proceeding, do not forget to execute `:PlugInstall`!
+Before proceeding, do not forget to execute `:PlugInstall`.

 ### Mappings (Vim)